 Topics of interest to the workshop include (but are not restricted to):

-* Visions for Semantic Web driven software engineering
+* Visions for Semantic Web driven software and service engineering

-* Tools developed or being developed for software engineering using SW languages
+* Tools developed or being developed for software and service engineering using SW languages

-* Shortcomings with the Semantic Web with respect to Software Engineering
+* Shortcomings with the Semantic Web with respect to software and service engineering

 * Visions for SW driven software modernization

-* Integration of UML, OO programming languages and Semantic Web languages
+* Integration of model-driven architectures, programming languages and Semantic Web languages

 * Integration of formal methods and Semantic Web languages